Ukraine oligarch put on the spot as rebels nibble at his empire

 He has stuck to that public position since and statements by System Capital Management, which manages his global empire, focus on his commitment to looking after his more than 300,000-member workforce and paying taxes to the state.

-But a statement last week by the top separatist leader Alexander Zakharchenko, who suggested nationalizing some enterprises in the Donetsk region, must be sounding alarm bells.
+But a statement last week by the top separatist leader Alexander Zakharchenko, who suggested nationalising some enterprises in the Donetsk region, must be sounding alarm bells.

 The heavy-machine factory may be the only part of the Akhmetov empire directly controlled by the separatists.
 But much of his other business sits on rebel-held territory, including several industrial plants, a huge steel rolling mill, a handful of coal mines, banking and communications assets and prestige structures like the space-age Euro-2012 Donbass Arena football stadium.